-175. Between 90 and 120 days following entry of this Agreement and no later than every August 1st and February 1st thereafter until this Agreement is terminated, the City shall file with the Court, with a copy to the Monitor and to DOJ, a status report delineating the steps taken by the City and the Department during the reporting period to comply with each provision of this Agreement.
-The City shall also file such a report documenting the steps taken to comply with each provision of this Agreement during the term of this Agreement 120 days before five years from the effective date of this Agreement.
+70. Between 90 and 120 days following entry of this Agreement and no later than every August 1st and February 1st thereafter until this Agreement is terminated, the City shall file with the Court, with a copy to the Monitor and to DOJ, a status report delineating the steps taken by the City and the Department during the reporting period to comply with each provision of this from the effective date of this Agreement.

+Agreement.
+The City shall also file such a report documenting the steps taken to comply with each provision of this Agreement during the term of this Agreement 120 days before five years

-176. During the term of this Agreement, the City and the Department shall maintain all records necessary to document its compliance with the terms of this Agreement and all documents expressly required by this Agreement.
+71. During the term of this Agreement, the City and the Department shall maintain all records necessary to document its compliance with the terms of this Agreement and all documents expressly required by this Agreement.
 The Department shall maintain all Complaint Form 1.28 investigation files for at least ten years from the date of the incident.
 The City and the Department shall maintain an officer's training records during the officer's employment with the LAPD and for three years thereafter (unless required to be maintained for a longer period of applicable law).

-177. Within a reasonable time following notice to the City or the Department, as applicable, the DOJ shall have access to all City staff, facilities and documents reasonably necessary to enable the DOJ to evaluate compliance with the Agreement, except that, absent Court order, access to any such staff, facilities and documents shall be limited to the same extent the Monitor's access is limited under paragraphs 163, 165, 166, 167, 168, 169, 170, and 171 and as to any such documents protected by the attorney-client privilege shall be consistent with the requirements of those paragraphs.
-DOJ shall retain any Sensitive Data and non-public information in a confidential manner and shall not disclose any

-Sensitive Data or non-public information to any person or entity, other than the Court or the Monitor, absent written notice to the City and either written consent by the City or a court order authorizing disclosure.
+72. Within a reasonable time following notice to the City or the Department, as applicable, the DOJ shall have access to all City staff, facilities and documents reasonably necessary to enable the DOJ to evaluate compliance with the Agreement, except that, absent Court order, access to any such staff, facilities and documents shall be limited to the same extent the any such documents protected by the attorney-client privilege shall be consistent with the requirements of those paragraphs.
+DOJ shall retain any Sensitive Data and non-public information in a confidential manner and shall not disclose any Sensitive Data or non-public information to any person or entity, other than the Court or the Monitor, absent written notice to the City and either written consent by the City or a court order authorizing disclosure.
 In the event that DOJ intends to introduce Sensitive Data or non-public information to the Court, DOJ shall provide reasonable notice to the City.